Project-100-Official/PublicOnboardingGuide/README.md

    ![pullrequest2](./Images/PullRequest2.png)

 4. Add a clear title and description for the pull request to explain the changes you’ve made.
+5. On the right side of the Pull Request window, you can assign the request to @Distracted-Games.

 **Note**: Only the project lead (@DistractedGames) will review and handle the merging of pull requests.
 Developers are responsible for creating the pull request but should **not merge it themselves**.